cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 the world for over a decade.

 PostgreSQL supports both asynchronous and synchronous streaming replication over the network, as well as asynchronous file-based log shipping.
-(File-based log shipping isnormally used as a fallback option, for example, to store WAL files in an object store.)
+(File-based log shipping is normally used as a fallback option, for example, to store WAL files in an object store.)
 Replicas are usually called *standby servers* and can also be used for read-only workloads, thanks to the *hot standby* feature.